 - B'nei mitzvah is only open to members of East End Temple. - It is understood that all students who are becoming b'nei mitzvah at East End Temple are raised solely in the Jewish tradition. - Students are required to have three years of participation in the East End Temple religious school or its equivalent prior to becoming b'nei mitzvah.
 Students must fulfill all religious school requirements, including regular attendance, participation, and completion of work.
-Students who join the religious school later than the fourth grade may require additional tutoring in Hebrew beyond that offered by the religious school. - Ushering: It is a requirement of our congregation that parents usher at the Saturday b'nei mitzvah service immediately preceding their own simchah.
+Students who join the religious school later than the fourth grade may require additional tutoring in Hebrew beyond that offered by the religious school. - Mitzvah Project: All students are required to complete a mitzvah project during the school year in which they will become b'nei mitzvah.
+The mitzvah project should involve a minimum of 13 hours of substantial work and should be discussed with the rabbi.
+It is also possible for the class to create a group project, which should also be discussed with the rabbi in advance. - Ushering: It is a requirement of our congregation that parents usher at the Saturday b'nei mitzvah service immediately preceding their own simchah.
 [We will notify you of when that date is -- it may not be the week preceding your own simchah, depending on the b'nei mitzvah schedule for that year.]
 It is your responsibility to fulfill this sacred duty.
 If you cannot usher on that date, you must find a replacement within the congregation to perform your ushering honors for that date, and you are expected to usher on another date. - Students are expected to attend at least three of their classmates' b'nei mitzvah services.
 We encourage parents to attend with their children.
 We also ask that parents invite all of your child's religious school class to your child's service.
 A contact list of all the students in your child's class will be provided at the beginning of the year. - Fees: The \$2400 b'nei mitzvah fee, billed over two years (subject to change), includes weekly individual instruction with a tutor, meetings with the rabbi, and check-ins with the cantor.
 The fee also covers the day of your child's b'nei mitzvah service (bimah flowers, a simple Kiddush following the services on Saturday morning, security, etc. Our accompanist is also present to ensure a beautiful service experience).
 This fee, as well as all other financial responsibilities to the temple, must be paid in full before the b'nei mitzvah.
 You may also wish to cosponsor the Friday night oneg (please check with the office for more details). - Setting the Date: Children become b'nei mitzvah as part of our congregational Shabbat services on Saturday mornings, except during the months of July and August.
 Dates will be assigned on the closest available Saturday immediately following each student's 13th birthday.

-A NOTE ABOUT ZOOM
+A NOTE ABOUT COVID-19